53845714nF/Sprachbot/Readme.md

 ## Azure Language Service
 The Azure Language Service is used to analyze the user's query and to extract the entities.
 The Model is trained with extra data for the entities.

+## web-chat
+The web-chat website needs a `secrets.js` in which the variable `botToken` must be set.
+This is the token for the Azure Bot Service.

+## voice-chat
+The voice-chat website needs a `secrets.js` in which the variable botToken must be set.
+This is the token for the Azure Bot Service.
+And the variable speechKey this is for the Azure speech recognition service.